-There are plenty of other rivals for the Kuga, including the Kia Niro PHEV and Mitsubishi Outlander PHEV, as well as the Vauxhall Grandland X Hybrid and its French sister models the Citroen C5 Hybrid and Peugeot 3008 Hybrid.
-There's also the Suzuki Across, which uses the same tech as the RAV4.
+There are plenty of other rivals for the Kuga, including the Kia Niro PHEV and Vauxhall Grandland Hybrid and its French sister models the Citroen C5 Hybrid and Peugeot 3008 Hybrid.
+There's also the Suzuki Across, which uses the same technology as the aforementioned RAV4.

 In This Review